magento/devdocs/guides/v2.3/contributor-guide/contributing.md

 1. Fill in the Title, description, and additional information for the template.
 1. Click **Submit new issue**.

 When you submit the issue, a validation process begins.
-If the issue does not have enough information, you as the Reporter may need to add more information.
+If the issue does not have enough information, you, as the reporter of the issue, may need to add more information.
 See [GitHub Issues Processing Workflow](https://github.com/magento/magento2/wiki/GitHub-Issues-Processing-Workflow) for complete details on issue verification.

 ## Help triage issues  [![](https://www.codetriage.com/magento/magento2/badges/users.svg)](https://www.codetriage.com/magento/magento2) {#triage}

-In addition to contributing code, you can help to triage issues.
+In addition to contributing code, you can help triage issues.
 This can include reproducing bug reports or asking for vital information, such as affected versions or instructions to reproduce bugs.
 If you want to triage issues, you can begin by subscribing to [Magento on CodeTriage](https://www.codetriage.com/magento/magento2).

 ## Labels applied by the Community Engineering team {#labels}